ZanzyTHEbar/EasyNetworkManager/README.md

 > [!WARNING]\
 > SPIFFS tools **do not** work yet in the ArduinoIDE 2.0.
 Support is coming soon.

+### Runtime loop

+Call `networkManager.loop()` once per iteration of your Arduino `loop()` function (see the [examples](/NetworkManager/examples)).
+Wi-Fi connecting is event-driven and non-blocking: `begin()` kicks off the first candidate network and returns immediately, while `loop()` enforces the per-attempt timeout, advances through the saved networks and fallback credentials, starts the AP fallback once all candidates are exhausted, and brings mDNS up as soon as the network is reachable.
+If you skip `loop()`, connection handling stalls.

+The default per-attempt connect timeout is 15 seconds; override it by defining `EASYNETWORKMANAGER_WIFI_CONNECT_TIMEOUT_MS` (milliseconds) at build time.
+Timeouts are measured with wall-clock `millis()`, so a long-blocking user `loop()` stretches them proportionally — keep your `loop()` cooperative.

 ## Configuration

 > [!WARNING]\